AdamISZ/CoinSwapCS/docs/fees.md

 In the case that Carol is unresponsive after the broadcast of TX0, Alice must back out via TX2, which still pays Carol cf + bf.
-In this case Alice will not be very happy about paying an unresponsive server, but will not use it again.
+In this case Alice will not be very happy about paying an unresponsive server (even though it's a small fee), but will not use it again.

 Meanwhile, note that this enforces a cost on Alice, whatever the outcome;
 so there is a cost to DOSing the server.
 If backout of TX0 was costless,